 If incarceration rates continue to grow at the pace they have since the 1970’s, 33% black American males born today can expect to go to prison in his lifetime, as can 16% Latino males, and 6% white males.

-Approximately 10 million people go to jail throughout each year who have not been convicted.
-Some have been arrested and will make bail in a few hours or days, but others are too poor and remain behind bars until their trial.
+76% or the people who go to jail (approximately 10 million) throughout each year have not been convicted of a crime.
+Some have been arrested and will make bail in a few hours or days, but others are too poor to make bail and remain behind bars until their trial.

 Since 1976 over 1,400 people have been executed in the US.
 At the same time 156 people have been exonerated from death row, for an error rate of about 10%.
 If the same percentage is true for the other 2 million prisoners in the U.S., that would mean there are about 200,000 conviction errors.